Peebles Rovers

 Background

 Rovers rejoined the Border League in 1919, then played in the Eastern League (1921-22) and the Western League (1922-23).
 In 1923, 11 of the 12 Western League teams were incorporated into the Scottish League as the new Third Division.
 They had an undistinguished career, finishing 14th (out of 16) and 8th (out of 17) and were lying 15th (out of 16) when the competition was abandoned in 1926 in disarray.
-The high cost of travel and match guarantees were more than the members could afford and in 1926.
+The high cost of travel and match guarantees had proved more than the members could afford.

-Peebles went out of business but were reformed as a junior club, playing in the Midlothian Junior League in 1927-28 in maroon and white.
+Peebles went out of business in 1927 but were reformed as a junior club, playing in the Midlothian Junior League in 1927-28 in maroon and white.
 The following season they returned to senior football and joined the Eastern League, where they played until 1963.
-Between 1963 and 1974 they played once again as a junior club then joined the Border Amateur League (1976-78) before joining the East of Scotland League in 1980 as a senior club.
-They are now called Peebles FC.
+Between 1963 and 1974 they played once again as a junior club then stepped down into the Border Amateur League (1976-78) before rejoining the East of Scotland League in 1980 as a senior club.
+They played as Peebles FC until 2010 when they reverted to their original name.

 Sources